huangli712/iQIST/docs/src/ch04/out_nmat.md

      close(mytmp)
 ```

-In the **HIBISCUS** component, we provide a Python module to read the output files of quantum impurity solvers.
+Now we provide a Python module to read the output files of quantum impurity solvers.
 You can use it to read the *solver.nmat.dat* file.
-See [script/u_reader.py](../ch07/reader.md) for more details.
+See [script/u_reader.py](../ch06/reader.md) for more details.